axonops/axonops-workbench/CONTRIBUTING.md

 2. Ensure all files contain the copyright notice
 3. It's strongly advised you use `linting` for your code.
 This will be enforced in the near future. https://pre-commit.com/
+4. When creating a PR, the target branch should always be `main`

+## Tagging and releasing

+This project will be using [semantic versioning](https://github.com/semver/semver/blob/master/semver.md):

+Given a version number MAJOR.MINOR.PATCH, increment the:

+- MAJOR version when you make major changes that include incompatibilities witht the previous release
+- MINOR version when you add functionality in a backward compatible manner
+- PATCH version when you make backward compatible bug fixes

 ## Code of Conduct